Yes No Share to Facebook

 Whereas the Small Claims Court is limited the powers above, only certain remedies may be claimed.
 The remedies that may be claimed include, among possible others:

-• Claims for actual damages, also known as special damages, being monetary compensation for precisely accountable losses suffered;
+- Claims for actual damages, also known as special damages, being monetary compensation for precisely accountable losses suffered;

-• Claims for general damages, sometimes referred to as non-pecuniary damages, being monetary compensation that is imprecise and incapable of exact calculation such as awards for pain and suffering;
+- Claims for general damages, sometimes referred to as non-pecuniary damages, being monetary compensation that is imprecise and incapable of exact calculation such as awards for pain and suffering;

-• Claims for punitive damages, also known as exemplary damages, as a form of punishment intended by the court to show disdain for malicious and egregious conduct;
+- Claims for punitive damages, also known as exemplary damages, as a form of punishment intended by the court to show disdain for malicious and egregious conduct;

-• Claims for rescission which involves putting parties back into the same financial position that existed prior to dealings between the parties where such includes ordering the return of property or the return of money or both; and
+- Claims for rescission which involves putting parties back into the same financial position that existed prior to dealings between the parties where such includes ordering the return of property or the return of money or both; and

-• Claims for disgorgement which involve the stripping of ill-gotten gains such as benefits or profits from a wrongdoer and payment of such ill-gotten gains to the victim of the wrongdoing.
+- Claims for disgorgement which involve the stripping of ill-gotten gains such as benefits or profits from a wrongdoer and payment of such ill-gotten gains to the victim of the wrongdoing.

 Conclusion

-The Small Claims Court holds limited powers to grant remedies that may be sought.
-The Small Claims Court is empowered to provide for the payment of money or to direct the return of property.
-The Small Claims Court is also limited in monetary jurisdiction, being matters where the payment of money, or the return of property, relates to sums or values of $35,000 or less per party.
+The Small Claims Court is limited in the power to grant remedies.
+The Small Claims Court is empowered to grant remedies involving the payment of money or the return of property only.
+The Small Claims Court is limited to a certain monetary jurisdiction, meaning the sum of money or value of property involved.
+Currently, the limit is a maximum of $35,000 per party.